How to Cleanse and Charge Your Altar: A Beginner’s Guide

 Other Methods of Charging Your Altar

-- Instead of charging each tool and your altar with YOUR intentions, invoke your gods/goddesses/ancestors, etc. and ask them to fill your altar and tools with their divine energy
+- Instead of charging each tool and your altar with YOUR intentions, invoke your gods/goddesses/ancestors, etc. and ask them to fill your altar and tools with their divine energy (this should be done anyway if your altar is more of a shrine dedicated to a particular deity or spirit)

 - Reiki attuned people can imbue altars and tools with Reiki

-- High vibration crystals like lapis and selenite placed on the altar in a specific place can charge the objects near it (or set up a crystal grid for superior high vibrations!)
+- High vibration crystals like lapis lazuli and selenite placed on the altar in a specific place can charge the objects near it (or set up a crystal grid for superior high vibrations!)

 - Charge your altar and tools by placing your hands over each item and visualizing white light divine energy flowing into the crown of your head, through your heart, down your arms and into your altar and tools